sxy8945/DATA3402-KaggleProject/README.md

 ## Overview

 The task is to use tabular data of clinical and physiological measurements collected on horses to predict one of three outcomes:  lived, died or euthanized; using micro F1 score.
-On the test set, the final model used achieved a 76% micro‑F1 score—demonstrating a well‑balanced precision and recall, with comparison to the Kaggle leaderboard top of 78%.
+On the test set, the final model used achieved a 76% micro‑F1 score—demonstrating a well‑balanced precision and recall, with comparison to the Kaggle leaderboard top of 78%.This project formulates the problem as classification task.

-**Definition of the tasks / challenge**:
-* This project formulates the problem as classification task.
-**Approach**
+## Approach
  * Compared the performance of three different models—Logistic Regression, Random Forest (with hyperparameter tuning), and XGBoost—using a micro‑averaged F1 score as the primary metric
  * Micro F1: weights every example equally, a good number to report when you care about your model’s overall accuracy on **imbalanced classes**

-**Summary of the performance achieved**
+## Summary of the performance achieved
-* The best model (Random Forest with GridSearchCV) achieved a test micro‑F1 score of ** 0.76** (placeholder) and demonstrated robust class balance performance.
+* The best model (Random Forest with GridSearchCV) achieved a test micro‑F1 score of **0.76** (placeholder) and demonstrated robust class balance performance.

 ### Data
 **Type:**